namdar-nejad/COMP-302/README.md

 # COMP-302
 COMP 302 course at McGill University (Winter 2021)

-Repo needs to be completed
+More projects to be uploaded soon